kirstymcmc/rnaseq-processing/README.md

 Run Salmon quantification of trimmed reads with quantify_salmon.sh.
 After quantification, unmapped reads (where both reads in a pair did not map) are extracted and written to 4_unmapped.

 ## Preprocess unmapped reads
-All preprocessing steps are in the file preprocess_unmapped.sh Code is roughly copied from (https://github.com/matevzl533/Noccaea_praecox_transcriptome/tree/main)
+All preprocessing steps are in the file preprocess_unmapped.sh.
+Code roughly follows pipeline from (https://github.com/matevzl533/Noccaea_praecox_transcriptome/tree/main)
 ### Initial quality control
 FastQC and MultiQC are used to assess quality of "raw" unmapped reads
 ### Removing erroneous k-mers from Illimina paired-end reads